 Do you offer financial assistance?

 As a traditional public school, Washington Township proudly provides tuition-free, high-quality education for all students.
-In addition, assistance with textbook fees and meals is available through a simple application process.
+In addition, assistance with meals is available through a simple application process.

 What are the standard school day hours?

 Our middle school hours are Monday-Friday, 9:30 am-4:25 pm.
 For families with students in different academic levels, our high school hours are 8:35 am-3:25 pm and our elementary school hours are 7:40 am-2:25 pm.